Disney California Adventure: Concept and creation

 The present-day site of Disney California Adventure was acquired by Walt Disney in the 1950s and functioned as the parking lot of Disneyland for over 40 years.
-After succeeding with the multi-park business model at Walt Disney World in Florida, the Disney company decided to turn Walt Disney's original theme park into a multi-park resort complex as well.
+After succeeding with the multi-park business model at Walt Disney World resort in Florida, the Disney company decided to turn Walt Disney's original theme park into a multi-park resort complex as well.
 Disneyland was boxed-in, however, because of the growth of Anaheim around the park; while the Walt Disney World property was 30,000 acres at the time, the Disneyland site was about 400.
 This consisted of the park itself, the 100-acre parking lot, and the newly acquired Disneyland Hotel and vacation property from the Wrather Corporation.
 In 1991, Disney announced plans to build WestCOT, a west coast version of what was then known as EPCOT Center, on the site of Disneyland's parking lot.
 The price tag of the proposed park was high and the company was facing financial and public relation problems with the newly opened Euro Disneyland (now Disneyland Paris).
-Plus, Disney president Frank Wells died in a helicopter crash in 1994.
+Additionally, Disney president Frank Wells died in a helicopter crash in 1994.
 These issues led Disney to cancel WestCOT in 1995.

 In the summer of 1995, Michael Eisner, Disney's CEO at the time, gathered company executives in Aspen, Colorado, to think of another idea for a second theme park in California.
 They broke down the Disneyland problem as follows: The majority of the people visiting Disneyland consisted primarily of California residents, locals, or those traveling from nearby states.
 Those who were visiting from another state or another country, probably had Disneyland as one of the several attractions to do in California.
-Based on this, Disney decided it would instead build a park themed to California's history and culture.
-Disney's executives aimed to make California a theme park, to keep guests at the resort instead of going off-site.
+Based on this, Disney decided it would instead build a park themed to California's history and culture to keep guests at the resort instead of going off-site.
 This would require less expensive hotels, a single parking garage, and very little additional property acquisition, with most of the park residing on the Disneyland parking lot.
 Then-Disneyland president Paul Pressler relied on merchandising and retail staff instead of Imagineers to design the park.
 As an adult-oriented park-like Epcot, dining, and shopping were the design focus.
 Construction of the park began on January 22, 1998.
-On Main Street, U.S.A., a Disney's California Adventure Preview Center opened in October 1998.
-The park's construction was accompanied by Downtown Disney and Disney's Grand Californian Hotel, in addition to renovations of the Disneyland Hotel and Disneyland Pacific Hotel.
+On Main Street, USA in Disneyland, a Disney's California Adventure Preview Center opened in October 1998.
+The park's construction was accompanied by Downtown Disney and Disney's Grand Californian Hotel, in addition to renovation of the Disneyland Hotel and the re-theming of the Disneyland Pacific Hotel into Disney's Paradise Pier Hotel (known today as Pixar Place Hotel).